BMBOUP/Optimal_threshold/README.md

 # Optimal threshold
-R-code to choose the optimal threshold of a biomarker using time-depenedent logistic model.
+R-code to display  the time-dependent marker by treatment predictiveness curve  using time-depenedent logistic model.

 The function **check_effect** :